Find a Qualified Attorney Near You

 Pro Bono Requirements for Lawyers

-According to the American Bar Association (ABA), when society gives someone the privilege of practicing law, they accept the responsibility to promote justice and make justice equally accessible.
+According to the American Bar Association (ABA), when society grants someone the privilege of practicing law, they accept the responsibility to promote justice and to make it equally accessible.
 That includes making legal services available to people who may not be able to afford them.
-Rule 6.1 of the ABA's Model Rules of Professional Conduct says that lawyers should aspire to provide 50 hours of pro bono service each year.
+Rule 6.1 of the ABA’s Model Rules of Professional Conduct says that lawyers should aspire to provide 50 hours of pro bono service each year.
 Many states have adopted this rule for the lawyers who practice within them.

-You shouldn't feel guilty about seeking pro bono services.
-Lawyers actually benefit from providing free legal aid to those in need:
+You shouldn’t feel guilty about seeking pro bono services.
+Lawyers also benefit from providing free legal aid to those in need:

-- Lawyers get to serve and promote causes that may be dear to them
+- Lawyers get to serve and promote causes that they are passionate about.

 How Do I Find a Pro Bono Lawyer?

-There are a number of ways to find a pro bono attorney.
+There are several ways to find a pro bono attorney.
 You can start with a simple internet search.

 FindLaw